philbuchanan/Gutenberg-Grid-Blocks/readme.txt

 * Plugin submitted to plugin repo

 == Upgrade Notice ==

+= 5.7.1 =
+New icons.
+Automatically open setting panels that have values set.
+Fixed accessibility issue with NumberControl labels.

 = 5.7.0 =
 Uses block API v2 and adds column span and column offsets to block grid items.